suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ~~~
 {: #cddl-enc-aeskw title="CDDL for Enc_structure Data Structure"}

-As shown in {{cddl-aeskw}}, there are two protected fields: one
-protected field in the COSE_Encrypt structure and a second one in
+This Enc_structure needs to be populated as follows:

-the COSE_recipient structure.
-The 'protected' field in the Enc_structure,
+The protected field in the Enc_structure from {{cddl-enc-aeskw}} refers
-see {{cddl-enc-aeskw}}, refers to the content of the protected
+to the content of the protected field from the COSE_Encrypt structure.
+It is important to note that there are two protected fields shown
+in {{cddl-aeskw}}:
+- one in the COSE_Encrypt structure, and
-field from the COSE_Encrypt structure.
+- a second one in the COSE_recipient structure.

-The value of the external_aad MUST be set to null.
+The value of the external_aad MUST be set to a null value

-The following example illustrates the use of the AES-KW algorithm with AES-128.

-We use the following parameters in this example:
+(major type 7, value 22).

+### Example

+This example uses the following parameters:
+- Algorithm for payload encryption: AES-GCM-128
+- Algorithm id for key wrap: A128KW
 - IV: 0x26, 0x68, 0x23, 0x06, 0xd4, 0xfb, 0x28, 0xca, 0x01, 0xb4, 0x3b, 0x80
 - KEK: "aaaaaaaaaaaaaaaa"
 - KID: "kid-1"
-- Plaintext: "This is a real firmware image."
+- Plaintext firmware (txt): "This is a real firmware image."
-- Firmware (hex): 546869732069732061207265616C206669726D7761726520696D6167652E
+  (in hex): 546869732069732061207265616C206669726D7761726520696D6167652E

 The COSE_Encrypt structure, in hex format, is (with a line break inserted):